AndrePegaia/YoutubePlaylistRandomizer/README.md

 To use it, run main.py in a python interpreter or find "dist/InterfaceGrafica/InterfaceGrafica.exe" in the executable branch and run it.

 Last updated on: 06 jan 2023.
-No updates being currently worked on
+No updates being currently worked on.